Ex Astris Scientia

 Classification: past incursion caused by accidental travel to the future, remaining paradox (Tasha and Sela)

-TNG: Captain's Holiday Time travel is only a secondary aspect of the story, although the Tox Uthat is assumed to come from the future.
+Time travel is only a secondary aspect of the story, although the Tox Uthat is assumed to come from the future.
 However, this is one of the few episodes where a predestined timeline is established, since the two Vorgon time travelers obviously anticipated that Picard would destroy the Tox Uthat.

 Classification: predestined past incursion ("causality loop")

-TNG: A Matter of Time No paradox occurs in the episode itself.
+No paradox occurs in the episode itself.
 However, by leaving his own time which is in fact the 22nd century, Rasmussen has probably already altered history.
-Besides, it does not become clear why Rasmussen, who has a timeship from the 26th century, chose the less advanced 24th century to steal technical equipment.
-Moreover, for an ordinary thief he seems to be too well prepared, since he knows or pretends to know a lot of details about the Enterprise.
-There should have been much easier ways for him to get valuable equipment than on the well-guarded starship.
+On a side note, it does not become clear why Rasmussen, who has a timeship from the 26th century, chose the less advanced 24th century to steal technical equipment.
+What's more, for an ordinary thief he seems to be too well prepared, since he knows or pretends to know a lot of details about the Enterprise.
+As much as he has learned about it, there should have been much easier ways for him to get hold of valuable equipment than on the well-guarded starship.

 Classification: intentional past/future incursion, without visible consequences

-TNG: Cause and Effect This episode features two different kinds of time travel.
-First, the U.S.S.
-Bozeman unintentionally travels 90 years to the future, just to collide with the Enterprise.
+This episode features two different kinds of time travel.
+First, the USS Bozeman unintentionally travels 90 years to the future, just to collide with the Enterprise.
 Second, the Enterprise is caught in some kind of time loop.
 Every time the Enterprise is destroyed, the present time for ship and crew and probably the surrounding space region returns to an instant some time before the ship's destruction from an external viewpoint.
 In other words, the Enterprise and her crew do not travel back in time, but time itself is not continuous within a small region of space.
 This is corroborated by the statement that the Federation time signal is 17.4 days ahead at the end of the episode, meaning that the Enterprise has stayed in the time loop for this long as seen from an external observer.

-The phenomena in this episode are not really put in plain words.
+The phenomena in this episode can't be explained in plain language.
 The starting point of the events seems to be a space-time rift, potentially similar to the one in TNG: "Yesterday's Enterprise".
-The Bozeman is pushed or pulled into the future through this rift where is almost immediately collides with the Enterprise.
+The Bozeman is pushed or pulled into the future through this rift and almost immediately collides with the Enterprise.
 The explosion of the Enterprise, probably in connection with the surrounding space-time distortion, causes the time reset.
 We do not know if the Bozeman explodes as well or is directly affected by the destruction of the Enterprise.
 However, it is obvious that the Soyuz-class ship is caught in the time loop as well, since the collision occurs repeatedly.
 Each time the Enterprise is restored to the state that was a few hours ago, and the same must apply to the rest of the space region.
 Otherwise, in the second and following laps the crew would have registered discontinuities in sensor measurements.
 We can assume that a Federation time signal is not continuously received, although this was possible in TOS: "The Naked Time".
 However, in any case the changes of remote constellations are definitely measurable and should have revealed the time reset.
 Since the Bozeman was not in the respective space region some hours ago, the ship is thrown back 90 years after each explosion; only this way it can emerge from the rift each time.

-The story is substantially consistent if we accept the unlikely fact that humanoids have a built-in sixth sense for temporal discontinuities (déjà vu) that Data as well as the advanced subspace-physics based equipment of the Enterprise do not detect.
+The story is substantially consistent if we accept the unlikely fact that humanoids have a built-in sixth sense for temporal discontinuities (déjà-vu) that Data as well as the advanced subspace-physics based equipment of the Enterprise do not detect.
 There is no paradox, since the repeated collisions and explosions actually happened.
 Still, the chance of a collision of the two starships is literally astronomical, even if we take into account that the Enterprise is somehow attracted by the space-time distortion.

 Classification: predestined past incursion ("causality loop")

-TNG: Timescape This episode features various time levels in which time proceeds at different speeds.
+This episode features various time levels in which time proceeds at different speeds.
 The time on and around the Enterprise and the Romulan Warbird almost stands still relative to the time experienced by Picard, Deanna, Geordi and Data in the runabout.
 The concept and effect of time levels is similar as in TOS: "Wink of an Eye", however, the explanation is substantially different in the TNG episode.
 Here, the time levels are a physical phenomenon, and the effects of interaction between different time levels have to be considered on this level.
 There should be physical as well as biological problems for a character entering another time level.
 Yet, only the latter ones have are partially shown in the episode.

 Classification: different time levels

-TNG: Parallels This is one of the most fascinating Star Trek stories ever.
+This is one of the most fascinating Star Trek stories ever.
 It focuses on parallel realities, while the time travel at the end of the episode is only a secondary aspect.
 The time travel probably serves to return to the original timeline in "our" universe that would otherwise have been altered by Worf's temporary absence, or another Worf's presence.

 Classification: travel to another reality and back in time, without visible consequences